otdavies/RightClickCompress/FFMPEG.md

 This guide walks through the steps to install FFmpeg on a Windows machine.

+# Automatic Installation
+## 1. Run `attempt_ffmpeg_install.bat`.
+## 2. Pray.
+If it works, great!
+If not, continue to the manual installation steps below.

+# Manual Installation
 ## 1. Download FFmpeg

 - Download the FFmpeg executable from the official website: